 This is how IAV vaccinates vehicles against cyber viruses

 Cybersecurity is the subject of tomorrow’s mobility: Autonomous driving and the networking of vehicles are increasingly targeted by hackers and must be reliably protected from attacks.
 Together with easycore GmbH and the University of Applied Sciences Hamburg (HAW), IAV has developed a concept that secures networked vehicles.
-The result will be presented at CES 2022.

 As in martial arts: Recognize and block attack